By Army Col. Richard Goldenberg

 After some three months of labor constructing nearby railways to move supplies forward, the regiment’s soldiers learned that they had orders to join the French 16th Division for three weeks of combat training.

-Heading for the Front
+The “Black Rattlers” Head for the Front

 They also learned they had a new regimental number as the now-renamed 369th Infantry Regiment.
-Not that it mattered much to the soldiers; they still carried their nickname from New York, the Black Rattlers.
+Not that it mattered much to the soldiers; they still carried their old nickname from New York, the Black Rattlers.

-The black troops would see combat, but alongside French forces, who were already accustomed to the many races and ethnicities already serving in the ranks of their colonial troops.
+The Black troops would see combat, but alongside French forces, who were already accustomed to the many races and ethnicities already serving in the ranks of their colonial troops.

 After learning valuable lessons in trench warfare from their French partners, the soldiers of the 369th finally had their chance to prove their worth as combat troops when they entered the front lines, holding their line against the last German spring offensive near Chateau-Thierry.